 Egg Yolks - 218IU per 100g

 Eggs have had a long history of bad PR.
-Pretty much all of it completely unfounded.
-Eggs are an incredible food stuff packed with good nutrients.
+Pretty much all of it is completely unfounded.
+Eggs are incredible foodstuff packed with good nutrients.
 The yolks specifically contain a high dose of Vitamin D, as well as good fats too.

 Beef Liver - 49IU per 100g

 Organ meats are having a bit of a revival of late.
 Something I was exposed to as a kid (many decades ago) my parents would regularly serve up liver for dinner.